iamqitmeer/Zero-To-Hero-In-JS/README.md

 # Zero To Hero In JS
-A collection of solutions to 250+ JavaScript problems, covering various algorithms and data structures.
+A collection of solutions to 250+ JavaScript problems & 50+ JavaScript projects, covering various algorithms and data structures.

 ## Contributions